Turmeric for Weight Loss: Research on Metabolic Wellness & Inflammatory Balance

 Why Weight & Metabolism Are Linked

-- Inflammation affects metabolic processes
+- Inflammation and its effects on metabolic processes

-- Oxidative stress impacts energy balance
+- Oxidative stress and cellular energy balance

 - Insulin signaling and metabolic flexibility